esote/mathematical-functions/README.md

 ## Functions

+- The Ackermann-Péter function
+- The Lambert W function
 - Unsolved inequality (as far as I know, it has no name)
-- The Lambert W function